Statement of Financial Accountability

 Certified Financial Statements

-The Michigan 4-H Foundation’s executive director and director of program and management services routinely review and sign off on financial statements with approval and support from the foundation’s treasurer and finance committee.
+The Michigan 4-H Foundation’s executive director and finance director routinely review and sign off on financial statements with approval and support from the foundation’s treasurer and finance committee.

 The Michigan 4-H Foundation provides access to the annual independent audit report and Form 990 at the request of interested parties.